 Understanding Blended Learning: Is It Right For Your Team?

 Blended Learning isn’t new in education, but you may have heard a lot more about it in the past few years.
 It steadily gained popularity due to its cost-effectiveness and flexibility of delivery.
-However, it’s been recognized as an emerging trend since at least 2003, and since 2014, more than 30% of corporate learning content was delivered in a blended manner.
+However, it’s been recognized as an emerging trend since at least 2003, and in recent years, more than 30% of corporate learning content was delivered in a blended manner.

 But what exactly is Blended Learning?
-And why should you care about the latest buzzword in education?
+And why should you care about it in education?

 Blended Learning Explained

 Blended Learning is the fusion of traditional in-class style learning with online, distance-based learning experiences.
 The goal is to provide learners with multiple means of content engagement across various settings that fits with their busy lifestyles.
 Blended Learning offers a personalized approach to training where learners have control over how and when they learn.
 Blended Learning has also become one of the most successful ways of learning thanks to the fact that it’s rooted in a User Centric Design.
 Since not everyone learns at the same speed, the pace of learning can also be tailored to the needs of the learners to ensure maximum retention.